tcbeutler/NodeComplete/README.md

 3. Add code completion of core nodejs modules on prompts
   * Ex: Only add "fs" prompts when "fs." is the prefix for completion.
 4. Configurable exclude directories for require completion.
+5. Include top level packages from node_modules
+6. Update package.json so people can find this thing
+7. Publish in npm